michael-friemel/Virtual-Network-Lab/README.md

 ### Tools Used

+- Active Directory
+- Cisco Packet Tracer for network simulation
+- Wireshark for traffic analysis
+- pfSense as a firewall
+- Snort for intrusion detection
+- PowerShell for scripting and automation

 ## Steps
 <!-- drag & drop screenshots here or use imgur and reference them using imgsrc -->
 <!-- Every screenshot should have some text explaining what the screenshot is about. -->